ACertainArchangel/CPE-301-Evil-Tetris/module_discriptions.md

-Connect pin 11 to one piezo buzzer through resistor and capacitor to ground Connect pin 5  to one piezo buzzer through resistor and capacitor to ground Connect pin 6  to one piezo buzzer through resistor and capacitor to ground
+Connect pin 11 to one piezo buzzer through resistor and capacitor to ground Connect pin 5  to one piezo buzzer through resistor and capacitor to ground Connect pin 6  to one piezo buzzer through resistor and capacitor to ground (place in the 3d casing TBD but can likely be close to arduino so we don't need long wires.
+On small breadbord perhaps.)

 ## Roman - LCD display Logic (Tetris)